fedberry/fedberry/README.md

 ###DISCLAIMER
 **All software provided on this site are being offered for FREE in hopes that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Use at your OWN RISK AND WE DISCLAIM LIABILITY FOR ANY DAMAGES RESULTING FROM ITS USE.**

-**Fedora and the Innity design logo are trademarks of Red Hat, Inc.*
+**Fedora and the Infinity design logo are trademarks of Red Hat, Inc.*

 *^Raspberry Pi is a trademark of the Raspberry Pi Foundation*